microsoft/azure-health-data-services-workshop/Challenge-02 - Convert HL7v2 and C-CDA to FHIR/Readme.md

 2. Click on [ADT_A01.hl7](./samples/ADT_A01.hl7) to view a sample HL7v2 message.

-3. Copy and paste the HL7v2 message into the `Body` of the `Convert Data – HL7` request that you created in Postman*.
-Format the JSON request parameters following the example in the documentation.
+3. Copy and paste the HL7v2 message into the `Body` of the `Convert Data – HL7` request in Postman.
+Format the JSON request parameters following the example in the `$convert-data` documentation.

-4. In the `Body`, select the `raw` button and choose `JSON` from the dropdown menu on the right.
+4. In the `Body` tab in Postman, select the `raw` button and choose `JSON` from the dropdown menu on the right.
 <img src="./media/Postman_JSON_Body.png" height="328">

 5. You will need to make some changes in the HL7v2 payload so that the formatting follows the sample request featured in the `$convert-data` [documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/convert-data).